 Click Here for tab for Love Story by Taylor Swift

-While many of Taylor Swift’s songs revolve around some kind of a theme of love or relationships, this one is particularly apt in this scenario as it’s just so catchy and unapologetic in its delivery.
-Some critics call it cheesy, but just embracing that will allow you to enjoy the song on a whole other level.
+While many of Taylor Swift’s songs revolve around a theme of love or relationships, this one is particularly apt in this scenario, as it’s just so catchy and unapologetic in its delivery.
+Some critics call it cheesy, but embracing that will allow you to enjoy the song on a whole other level.

-For this song, we’ll be using a capo on the second fret of the guitar as it will make the chords quite a bit easier to hold, and as we’ll be using 5 chords here it’s important to give our hands as much of a break as possible.
-We’ll be using the chords C, G, Am, F, and Fmaj7.
+For this song, we’ll be using a capo on the second fret of the guitar, which will make the chords quite a bit easier to hold.
+We’ll also be using 5 chords here, so it’s important to give our hands as much of a break as possible.
+We’ll be using the chords: C, G, Am, F, and Fmaj7.

 Chasing Cars by Snow Patrol